ekbann/applepy/README.md

 # applepy
 Apple ][ emulator written in pure Python and Tkinter.

-It is slow as molasses but works great!
+It runs slow as molasses with normal CPython, so use PyPy3 for similar speed of a real Apple!

+    apt install pypy3 pypy3-tk

+The emulator does not implement clock-cycles so it is always running at fullspeed.
 Text screen uses 'curses' and graphics screen uses 'tkinter' and are rendered on separate windows.

 Example Session